avine/angular-crud-demo/README.md

 1. The first implementation relies on a shared `upsert` component for the `add` and `update` users.
 2. The second implementation relies on separate components for the `add` and `update` users.

+_There is also an Angular library (`common`) that contains the code common to both implementations._

 ## Goal

 The goal is to demonstrate that, in this specific use case, applying the _"Single Responsibility"_ principle (SOLID) at an inappropriate level leads to a fragile implementation.